 - School districts save money!
 For every dollar school districts invest in SEL interventions, there is a return of 11 dollars!
 An 11:1 return on investment is pretty fantastic!

-Join the movement: Check out Rethink Ed’s upcoming SEL product line or join us at the 2018 Virtual Conference, Social Emotional Learning: Supporting the Whole Child.
+Join the movement: Check out Rethink Ed’s upcoming SEL product line.